4 Questions to Ask to Choose the Right Lawyer

 1. Are They Qualified?

 You need to have an attorney who is qualified in the same area of law as your legal issue.
 Try to know and understand which area of law it is you need representation.
 When you are evaluating an attorney, you will first want to have a consultation with them.
 Some attorneys may do this over the phone for free, while others may require you to come in and pay a fee to sit down with them.
 Many attorneys insist on an in-person fee to decrease claims of conflict just in case both adverse parties contact them.
 Only the more serious potential clients visit willing to pay a fee.
 Most attorneys have an online presence where you can check their qualifications.
-Ours are here and here.
-You can see our main practice areas listed on the side bar of our home page here.
+Ours are here.
+You can see our main practice areas listed on the top menu drop down on our home page here or above.
 Though we have a general practice and can help on many issues, our primary issues are on our home page.
-You can check for this type of information on most attorneys\’ websites.
+You can check for this type of information on most attorneys’ websites.

 2. Do You Like Their Personality?